Funding your Project

 Sources of funding

 Local Authorities in the Cumbria and Lancaster area may be able to provide financial assistance through the Community Housing Fund.
-Contact us to find out the position in your area.
+Contact the Hub to find out the position in your area.

 - Some renewable energy technologies can generate an income for your development.
 There is Government support available for installing biomass boilers and heat pumps.
 Known as the 'Renewable Heat Incentive' (RHI), this is paid each quarter for a set number of years.